pangyuteng/simple-centerline-extraction/README.md

 ```

-+ 3d centerline extraction demo using geodesic distance transform in Python - see extract_centerline.py
++ 3d centerline extraction demo using geodesic distance transform in Python

+	see extract_centerline.py

-+ ** work-in-progress ** Extract oblique 2d slice (or 3d slab) from volume with SimpleITK - see extract_slice.py
++ Extract oblique 2d slice (or 3d slab) from volume with SimpleITK

+	see extract_slice.py

 ```